frederic-perez/AmE-dictionary/data/idioms.md

 __can (someone)__ To summarily dismiss or oust someone from employment; to fire someone. _They’ll can me if they ever find out I came into work drunk yesterday._
 __can’t be bothered__ Unwilling or disinclined to make the effort necessary to do or accomplish something.
 __can’t get enough (of something)__ To love or thoroughly enjoy something; to desire a large or constant amount of something. _This sushi is delicious—I can’t get enough!_ _I can’t get enough of this new TV show._
-__canary in a coal mine__ Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.
+__canary in a/the coal mine__ :two: Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.
 __cancel out__
 __candle in the wind__ Something that is particularly vulnerable, weak, fragile, or precarious and likely to fail, perish, or be eliminated at any moment.
 __cannon fodder__ Troops that are deemed expendable and thus given the most dangerous assignments (in which they are likely to be killed by artillery fire). _I refuse to be sent to the front lines as cannon fodder!_